 You’ll learn about a four-month siege during the English Civil War, the attempts to combat pirates from the 18th century, and how during World War II the fort became an ammunition store powering the Allies’ war efforts.

-One of the best things about Portland Castle is that it’s located right on the coast, so you can enjoy panoramic views of Weymouth Bay and beyond with a plethora of photo opportunities.
+One of the best things about Portland Castle is that it’s located right on the coast just like all of the coastal forts, so you can enjoy panoramic views of Weymouth Bay and beyond with a plethora of photo opportunities.

 How To Get Here: Portland Castle, Liberty Rd, Castletown, Portland DT5 1AZ

 Situated on the Isle of Portland, the Portland Plateau Nature Park is one of the best places to go for a hike in Weymouth.
 The nature park forms a section of the South West Coast Path that stretches the 630-mile passageway from Minehead in Somerset to Poole Harbour in Dorset, close by to Weymouth.